-Ditch the canned stuff and use fresh corn in this creamy corn casserole.
+Ditch the canned stuff and use fresh corn in this Creamy Corn Casserole recipe.
 This easy, delicious recipe will have your guests wanting seconds and thirds!
 It’s a great side dish to any holiday meal.

 Casseroles are some of our go-to dishes for get together, family functions and holiday meals.
 Be sure to check out some of our other classic casseroles including: green bean casserole and ham and potato casserole for your next meal.